dwday/Tensorflow-2-install/README.md

     pip install tensorflow-gpu

-if there is no CUDA support
+if there is no CUDA support:

     pip install tensorflow

-you may need sympy
+# install sympy (if not installed previously):

     pip install pip sympy